Alpha-Rome0/cook-for-me/README.md

 _Known Bugs and Defects:_
 - No editing recipes via voice
 - Too many ingredients could mess up the output on nutrients.
+- Registration does not check Alexa ID for uniqueness (hard for third party to replicate)

 **INSTALLATION GUIDE - ALEXA SKILL**